pachyderm/pachyderm/examples/deferred_processing/README.md

 This example illustrates how you can use deferred processing along with transactions.
-The example is based on our [OpenCV example](https://github.com/pachyderm/pachyderm/tree/master/examples/opencv) and uses a simple DAG. to illustrate using deferred processing along with transactions.
+The example is based on our [OpenCV example](https://github.com/pachyderm/pachyderm/tree/master/examples/opencv) and uses a simple DAG.